· 2 min read

 Several NSF staff members participated in the National Environmental Health Association (NEHA)’s annual conference in Nashville, Tenn. the week of July 8.
 Our CEO presented an award and received an award, we presented a scholar intern award, two staff members gave educational sessions and we sponsored the NEHA president’s reception.

 Kevan Lawlor, NSF’s President and CEO, presented the Walter F. Snyder Environmental Health Award along with David Dyjack, NEHA’s Executive Director.
-Given annually since 1971 by NEHA and NSF International, the Snyder Award honors NSF International’s cofounder and first executive director, Walter F. Snyder, who provided outstanding contributions to the advancement of environmental and public health.
+Given annually since 1971 by NEHA and NSF, the Snyder Award honors NSF’s cofounder and first executive director, Walter F. Snyder, who provided outstanding contributions to the advancement of environmental and public health.
 The 2019 winner, LCDR Katie L. Bante, MPH, REHS/RS, received the award on July 11 in recognition of her leadership and collaboration in spearheading public health initiatives.

 Kevan was also honored with a special award from the American Academy of Sanitarians (AAS), given in gratitude for funding and other support of environmental health education that NSF has provided over the years.